moayedjouini6-prog/final-project-of-web-os/README.md

 - NEW! : Background settings
 - NEW! : Terminal
 - NEW! : Screentime

-## WHY A CUCUMBER?
-- I really like the vegetable Cucumber
-- It also sounds so good

 ## WHY IS THE NOTETAKER APP ADVANCED?
 - Has a functional sidebar
 - Has a functional color change for every new note